-On July 20, 2017, Centre Law and Consulting, a certified Women-Owned Small Business (WOSB) with over fifteen-years of experience in providing integrated legal, consulting and professional advisory and assistance services will host a 90-minute webinar providing information on these two important topics.
+Centre Law and Consulting, a certified Women-Owned Small Business (WOSB) with over fifteen-years of experience in providing integrated legal, consulting and professional advisory and assistance services will host a 90-minute webinar providing information on these two important topics.

 - An overview of TAA, application, exclusions

 - An overview of NMR